llm-d-incubation/llm-d-infra/quickstarts/guides/README.md

 2. [Prefill/Decode Disaggregation](./pd-disaggregation) - Reduce time to first token (TTFT) and get more predictable time per output token (TPOT) by splitting inference into prefill servers handling prompts and decode servers handling responses, primarily on large models such as Llama-70B and when processing very long prompts.
 3. [Wide Expert-Parallelism](./wide-ep-lws) - Deploy very large Mixture-of-Experts (MoE) models like [DeepSeek-R1](https://huggingface.co/deepseek-ai/DeepSeek-R1) and significantly reduce end-to-end latency and increase throughput by scaling up with [Data Parallelism and Expert Parallelism](https://docs.vllm.ai/en/latest/serving/data_parallel_deployment.html) over fast accelerator networks.

-## Supporting Examples
+## Supporting Guides

+Our supporting guides address common operational challenges with model serving at scale:

-- [llm-d Simulation](./sim) can deploy a vLLM model server simulator that allows testing inference scheduling at scale as each instance does not need accelerators.
+- [Simulating model servers](./simulated-accelerators) can deploy a vLLM model server simulator that allows testing inference scheduling and orchestration at scale as each instance does not need accelerators.